Nocturnal mammals:

 Snakes

-We have lots of breeds of snake living in the Exotic Area, including an African House Snake called Neils, Green Tree Pythons called Gwen and Gareth to the more common royal python such as Penelope.
+We have lots of species of snake living in the Exotic Area, including an 15ft long reticulated python called ‘Kaa’ African House Snake called ‘Neils’, to the more common royal python such as ‘Penelope’.

 Tortoises

-Across the farm you may find lots of species of tortoise, these “slow moving” creatures have a gentle nature and can often be found grazing on grass, there are over 50 breeds of tortoise, some we have at the farm are the large sulcata tortoise and the Indian star, you may also find a red footed tortoise to.
+Across the farm you may find lots of species of tortoise, these “slow moving” creatures have a gentle nature and can often be found grazing on grass, there are over 50 breeds of tortoise, some we have at the farm are the large sulcata tortoise and the Leopard tortoise, you may also find a red footed tortoise to.

 You can spot some in the show arena field, the exotic reptile house and within the wallaby walk enclosure.